The Big 610 Collection

 The original Big 610 era comes to a close as the station segues into Magic 61, featuring Jack Silver, Joanne Green and Doctor Don Rose.

 BONUS COVERAGE: A magnificent audio documentary created in honor of The Big 610’s 25th anniversary celebration and reunion.
 “Legacy,” which features the voices of each KFRC program director and audio clips of virtually every jock to crack a mike on the station, was written by Bobby Ocean and Elizabeth Salazar, and produced and engineered by Ron Hummel, with former PDs Gerry Cagle and Dave Sholin serving as executive producers.
 The retrospective closes with “The KFRC Song (I Won’t Forget You),” performed by Scott Chapin, who was known as Scott Simon during his days as one of the Big 610 Men.
+Courtesy of Paul Shinn.

 BONUS COVERAGE: Having been acquired by Bedford Broadcasting in 1991 — as the last broadcast property to be spun off by RKO General — 610/KFRC returns to its roots, playing the Top 40 hits of the past.

 BONUS COVERAGE: Infinity Radio trades 610/KFRC to Family Stations for 106.9 FM in order to acquire a television station in Sacramento.
+For more on this story, please click here.

 — Exhibit includes text and audio. — Exhibit includes audio.